 Opting for a digital platform will enable jewellers to reach more people and make new connections.
 Whether through an app or website, jewellers can do better in terms of revenue generation when they opt for digital mediums.
 It provides the ability to showcase all products digitally.
 With the help of technologies such as mirrAR, jewellers can increase conversions.
 According to a Shopify report, using AR for products increases conversion rates by a whopping 94% when compared to no use of AR.
 Jewellers can expect high ROI when they include AR in their offerings as they can expect higher levels of customer satisfaction due to improved experience.

-The pandemic has been a major reason behind the push towards innovation.
+The pandemic has been a major reason behind the push towards innovation and innovation is the key for the future of jewellery business in India.
 What wasn’t witnessed in years was witnessed within months across the globe.
 This goes on to show the massive potential of retailers and how they can tread unknown territory when innovation is the only key to survival.
 The virtual try-on technology received a hearty welcome during the pandemic because it helped retailers and customers.
 Retailers knew they could continue to provide the best experiences to customers.
 Customers had more time in their hands and they were happy that they could get an in-store experience hands-free while they sat on their comfy couch.

 Virtual try-on takes off pressure from customers, which is why more people are preferring it over in-store shopping.
 Customers can easily try on as many products as they wish and they don’t have to go anywhere.
 Moreover, they can take their own time when selecting what to try on.
 This relaxed way of shopping means a higher chance of conversions.
 Virtual try-on technology gives the best of the in-store experience, which is trying on an item, and merges it with the convenience of online shopping.
 Virtual try-on has proved to boost customer engagement to the next level.